-The GACC will ensure that information in the 209 Program is current for use in the Incident Management Situation Report (IMSR).
+The GACC will ensure that information in the 209 program is current for use by managers to allocate resources, prioritize efforts, historical recording, public information and creation of the Incident Management Situation Report (IMSR).
 The ICS-209 is submitted by the agency that has protection responsibility for the incident, regardless of who administers the land.
 If the protection agency is non-federal and chooses not to meet federal reporting standards, then the federal agency which has administrative jurisdiction will submit the incident ICS-209.